uuau99999/moco-node/README.md

 }
 ```

-Note that is you provide a tag that does not exist in tagPortMapping, the request will go to the default port.
+Note that if you provide a tag that does not exist in tagPortMapping, the request will go to the default port.

 ### .start() : Promise